Establishing Custody (Residential Responsibility) and Visitation (Parenting Time)

 - Provides basic, step-by-step guide for answering a motion for a default parenting responsibility judgment

-- If the Defendant does not answer the motion, the court may grant the parenting responsibility judgment without the Defendant’s input
+- If the Defendant doesn't answer the motion, the court may grant the parenting responsibility judgment without the Defendant’s input

 - Includes formatting examples of common answer to motion for default parenting responsibility judgment documents